PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

+Now refresh the page, and click on the SVG to create a new run.
+The table should look like this now:

 ![](https://i.imgur.com/YcoPxK7.png)

-Now put the code for creating `<circles>` inside a render function:
+The only issue now is that circles aren't being created when you click on the SVG.
+To fix this, let's wrap the code for creating `<circle>` elements in a render function, and call `render()` immediately after it's defined:

 ```javascript
 var render = function(){